adri326/public_data/README.md

-# swearwords
-A list of swearwords so I don't have to write them myself each time
+Basically a list of swearwords so I don't have to write them myself each time.
+Visit [this URL](https://raw.githubusercontent.com/AceKiron/swearwords/main/swearwords.txt) for the raw list.